Mentalism: Background

 Much of what modern mentalists perform in their acts can be traced back directly to "tests" of supernatural power that were carried out by mediums, spiritualists, and psychics in the 19th century.
 However, the history of mentalism goes back even further.
 Accounts of seers and oracles can be found in the Old Testament of the Bible and in works about ancient Greece.
 Paracelsus reiterated the theme, so reminiscent of the ancient Greeks, that three principias were incorporated into humanity: the spiritual, the physical, and mentalistic phenomena.
 The mentalist act generally cited as one of the earliest on record in the modern era was performed by diplomat and pioneering sleight-of-hand magician Girolamo Scotto in 1572.
 The performance of mentalism may utilize conjuring principles including sleights, feints, misdirection, and other skills of street or stage magic.
 Nonetheless, modern mentalists also now increasingly incorporate insights from human psychology and behavioral sciences to produce unexplainable experiences and effects for their audiences.
 Changing with the times, some mentalists incorporate a smartphone into their routine.

 Techniques

-Principle: sleight of hand and other traditional magicians' techniques

 Mentalists typically seek to explain their effects as manifestations of psychology, hypnosis, an ability to influence by subtle verbal cues, an acute sensitivity to body language, etc. These are all genuine phenomena, but they are not sufficiently reliable or impressive to form the basis of a mentalism performance.
-These are in fact fake explanations - part of the mentalist's misdirection - masking the use of classic magicians' trickery.
+These are in fact fake explanations - part of the mentalist's misdirection - masking the use of classic magician trickery.